COLLABORATIVE SYSTEM OF SYSTEMS EXPLORATION OF AVIATION PRODUCTS, SERVICES & BUSINESS MODELS

 Unlike established design-to-cost (DTC) or design-to-value (DTV) driven approaches, the emphasis is on a well-balanced system design which also considers, as far as possible, the interdependencies and dynamic interactions of the new system, product or service with the “outside world”.
 This approach goes beyond classic MDO or any other CAD/CAE/CAM tools or frameworks usually applied for product development within the industry – thus the need to enhance the capabilities of the AGILE framework to enable European aviation R&I to develop technologies and design concepts that are conducive to the top-level strategic goals of the EU.

-The project employs this approach to design two disparate multi-role aircraft of Seaplane and eVTOL configurations for two use cases posing contrasting requirements: 4D Intermodal Mobility and Aerial Wildfire Suppression.
+The project employs this approach to design two disparate multi-role aircraft of Seaplane and eVTOL configurations for two use cases posing contrasting requirements: Advanced Air Mobility and Aerial Wildfire Fighting

 THE USE CASES

 Creating a business model for sustainable 4D-intermodal mobility evaluating the concept for performance, competitiveness, environmental impact and life cycle footprint.